1983 State of the Union Address

 The 1983 State of the Union Address was given by the 40th president of the United States, Ronald Reagan, on January 25, 1983, at 9:00 p.m.
 EST, in the chamber of the United States House of Representatives to the 98th United States Congress.
 It was Reagan's second State of the Union Address and his third speech to a joint session of the United States Congress.
-Presiding over this joint session was the House speaker, Tip O'Neill, accompanied by George H. W. Bush, the vice president.
+Presiding over this joint session was the House speaker, Tip O'Neill, accompanied by George H. W. Bush, the vice president in his capacity as the president of the Senate.